ddsky/spoonacular-api-clients/javascript/docs/ProductsApi.md

 //apiKeyScheme.apiKeyPrefix = 'Token';

 let apiInstance = new SpoonacularApi.ProductsApi();
-let upc = 33698816271; // Number | The UPC of the product for which you want to find comparable products. apiInstance.getComparableProducts(upc, (error, data, response) => {
+let upc = "033698816271"; // String | The UPC of the product for which you want to find comparable products. apiInstance.getComparableProducts(upc, (error, data, response) => {
   if (error) {
     console.error(error);